pechavarriaa/CS207Project/README.md

 - l: left move
 - u: up move
 - d: down move
-- m: middle layer move
+- m: middle layer move on X-axis
-- e: middle layer move
+- e: middle layer move on Y-axis
-- s: middle layer move
+- s: middle layer move on Z-axis
 - x: rotate the cube on X-axis
 - y: rotate the cube on Y-axis
 - z: rotate the cube on Z-axis